 - The Attenborough’s Pitcher Plant ranks as one of the largest carnivorous plants known to exist.
-As a result of their great size, their bowl actually measures large enough to occasionally trap and digest small rodents.
+As a result of its great size, its bowl actually measures large enough to occasionally trap and digest small rodents.

 - This remarkable plant was named after the famed naturalist Sir David Attenborough.
 He has been a great enthusiast of the entire genus, throughout his life.

 - Many botanists list this species as one of the 10 rarest plants in the world, and as a result, the IUCN lists it as Critically Endangered.
-They also inhabit a range that is both extremely restricted and isolated.
+It also inhabits a range that is both extremely restricted and isolated.

 Attenborough’s Pitcher Plant Physical Description

 The Attenborough’s Pitcher Plant remains among the largest known carnivorous plants.

 The species is capable of attaining heights of slightly less than 4.9 ft (1.5 m).
 The stem reaches as much as 1.4 in (3.5 cm) in thickness.